All Episodes

 Not true.

-Cell phones cause cancer, not true.
+Cell phones cause cancer.

-Vaccines cause autism, not true.
+Vaccines cause autism.

-And then the politico has a story today.
+And then the Politico has a story today.

-You know, you got climate deniers, climate change deniers, and now the drive-by media has conjured up the idea that there are debt limit deniers.
+And now the drive-by media has conjured up the idea that there are debt limit deniers.

-And a debt limit denier, I guess would be somebody like me who does not believe that the apocalypse will happen if the debt limit is not raised.
+And a debt limit denier, I guess, would be somebody like me who does not believe that the apocalypse will happen if the debt limit is not raised.

-And so it's fascinating the overall, the ballpark themes that the that the media that the left has established, that they just attach various stories to.
+The overall, the ballpark themes that the media that the left has established that they just attach various stories to.

 They just attach different stories to the themes that keep just recycling these things.

-And it's all designed to make mainstream common sense look Like it's wacko.
+And it's all designed to make mainstream common sense look like it's wacko.

 Climate change deniers, the equivalent of Holocaust deniers.